-In this Appendix, we investigate the robustness of our result with respect to the particular curve-fitting method employed in Section I.B.
-To do so, we use two variations of the cubic spline method to fit the yield curve and then construct new noise measures based on the fitted curves.
-We find that the information content in these alternative noise measures is very similar to that found in the original measure.
-Moreover, our main results remain quite robust to the various curve-fitting methods.
+In this Appendix, we investigate the robustness of our result with respect to the particular curve-fitting method employed in Section 2.2.
+For this, we use two variations of the cubic-spline method to fit the yield curve and then construct new noise measures based on the fitted curves.
+We find that the information content in these alternative noise measures is very similar to that found for the original one.
+Moreover, our main results remain quite robust with respect to the various curve-fitting methods.

-A. Cubic Spline
+A Cubic Spline

 Spline-based methods use piecewise polynomials that are smoothly joined at selected knots to approximate the yield or forward curve.
 Cubic polynomials have been widely used for this purpose (McCulloch (1971, 1975)).
-One of the shortcomings of this method is that it tends to generate unstable and oscillating yield curves that are absent of economic content.
-Fisher, Nychka, and Zervos (1995) improve on the traditional cubic spline method by introducing a roughness penalty function.
+One of the short-comings of this cubic spline method is that it tends to generate unstable and oscillating yield curves that are absent of economic content.
+Fisher, Nychka, and Zervos (1995) improves on the traditional cubic spline method by introducing a roughness penalty function.
 This smoothing spline method trades off between the goodness-of-fit and the smoothness of the forward yield curve.

-We assume that the instantaneous forward curve is a cubic spline with knot points on (t_0, t_1, \ldots, t_k) .
-On each of the subintervals $[t{i-1}, t_i]$, with $1 \le i \le k$, the forward rate f is a cubic polynomial function in maturity m:
+We assume that the instantaneous forward curve is a cubic spline with knot points on $(t_0, t_1, \ldots, t_k)$ .
+On each of the subintervals $[t{i-1}, t_i]$ , with $1 \le i \le k$ , the forward rate f is a cubic polynomial function in maturity m: